JakubNovvak/JakubNovvak/README.md

 - 👋 Hello there!
 I'm Jakub Nowak
 - 🪟 My favourite technologies revolve around .NET framework
 - 🔭 At the moment, I'm working on my freelancing projects
-- 🌱 I'm currently learning about Android Studio and Kotlin related Technology Stacks
+- 🌱 I'm currently learning about Azure Cloud, CI/CD and Software Testing
 - 💬 Projects I would like to do in the future:
     - 👾 Dream Game Project I've been planning for years (Unity)
     - 📺 Youtube Downloader - an attempt, to create a streaming extractor (WPF)